vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 Now apply the changes by generating a new set of YAML files:
 >`yot -i ./examples/kubernetes/formatLabelKey.yaml -o /tmp/new`

-## Replace the Name of a Label's Key
+## Replace the name of a label's key

-In this example we will replace the `name` label with `my-new-label` by using the `replace` action and retaining the existing value.
+In the following example, the `name` label is replaced with `my-new-label` by using the `replace` action and retaining the existing value.
 The `~` character in JSONPath+ always returns the key, rather than the value itself.

 ```yaml
 ---